sim1-81/parallax-carousel/README.md

 # parallax-carousel
-a fancy carousel with parallax effect
+a fancy jQuery carousel with parallax effect

 @demo: http://www.alesweb.it/demo/parallax-carousel/